openai/openai-node/README.md

 });

 // Or, configure per-request:
+await client.chat.completions.create({
+  model: 'gpt-4o',
+  messages: [
+    {
+      role: 'user',
-await client.chat.completions.create({ messages: [{ role: 'user', content: 'How can I get the name of the current day in Node.js?' }], model: 'gpt-3.5-turbo' }, {
+      content: 'How can I get the name of the current day in JavaScript?', }
+  ]
+}, {
   maxRetries: 5,
 });
 ```